ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 You can install more than one instance of this service as needed.
 {: shortdesc}

-F5 BIG-IP is supported for instances with VMware NSX-T 3.1 or later and VMware vSphere® 7 or later.
+F5 BIG-IP is supported for instances with VMware NSX-T™ 3.1 or later and VMware vSphere® 7 or later.

 {{site.data.content.para-promotion-services}}

-The F5 BIG-IP version available for deployment is 17.5.
+The F5 BIG-IP version available for deployment is 17.5.1.3.
 {: note}

 ## Technical specifications for F5 BIG-IP